mgpinho88/fullstack/02-CSS/readme.md

 ### PSEUDO ELEMENTS
 **Because not many browsers use pseudo elements it is not recommended to use pseudo elements in production; *in other words use at your own risk***.
 Similar to pseudo classes these are used to select parts of the elements you are targeting.

+## Box Model
+Everything in CSS is a box with several properties including margin, padding, border, width & height
+ - margin - this is the space bewteen each box
+ - border - this is the edge of the box
+ - padding - this is the space between the edge of the box and the content
+ - width - the width of the content area in the box
+ - height - the height of the content area in the box